 Control in grammar is traditionally distinguished as obligatory (OC) vs. non-obligatory (NOC), with the former being more syntactically and semantically restricted than the latter (Williams, 1980; Hornstein, 1999; Landau, 2013; McFadden and Sundaresan, 2016, 2018; Fischer, 2018).
-A different kind of classification has to do with degrees of exhaustification under control (see Stiebels, 2007).
-In cases of exhaustive control, the reference of the controller is identical to that of the controllee $(i \rightarrow i)$ : e.g. "Mariei tried [ECi to sleep]".
-In cases of non-exhaustive partial

-\We thank the following individuals for their generous feedback on different versions of this paper: Rajesh Bhatt, Valentine Hacquard, Norbert Hornstein, Idan Landau, Howard Lasnik, Robert Pasternak, Paul Pietroski, Marcel Pitteroff, Barbara Stiebels and, most especially, Thomas McFadden.
+^{}We thank the following individuals for their generous feedback on different versions of this paper: Rajesh Bhatt, Valentine Hacquard, Norbert Hornstein, Idan Landau, Howard Lasnik, Robert Pasternak, Paul Pietroski, Marcel Pitteroff, Barbara Stiebels and, most especially, Thomas McFadden.
 We are also indebted to our native speaker consultants, too many to individually name here, without whose patient and careful judgments this paper simply wouldn't have been possible.
 Many thanks, also, to the audiences at: S-Lab (U. of Maryland), GLOW-in-Asia XI (Singapore), CGSW 31 (Stellenbosch), IATL 32 (Jerusalem), Workshop on Pronouns: Morphosyntax, Semantics, Processing (Salvador), and at invited talks in colloquia at the University of Köln & ZAS Berlin and at the workshop on Non-Finite Subjects (Nantes) - for their constructive feedback on earlier versions of this paper.
 Finally, we would also like to acknowledge four anonymous reviewers for their extremely meticulous and useful critique of this paper, which significantly helped to improve it in content and presentation.
 All errors are our own.

-&lt;sup>†Authors are listed alphabetically and have the status of joint first authors.
+[†]Authors are listed alphabetically and have the status of joint first authors.
 A. Doliana is bilingual in German and Italian.
 S. Sundaresan is a native speaker of English.

-or split control, the reference of the controller is properly contained in that of the controllee $(i \rightarrow i + (j))$ : e.g. "Mariei wanted [ECi+ to meet]".
+A different kind of classification has to do with degrees of exhaustification under control (see Stiebels, 2007).
+In cases of exhaustive control, the reference of the controller is identical to that of the controllee $(i \to i)$: e.g. "Marie_i tried [EC_i to sleep]".
+In cases of non-exhaustive partial or split control, the reference of the controller is properly contained in that of the controllee $(i \to i + (j))$: e.g. "Marie_i wanted [EC{i+} to meet]".
 In this paper, we show that certain languages seem to allow an additional type of control, which we term "proxy control" in analogy with instances of proxy anaphora (Jackendoff, 1992; Schladt, 2000; Reuland and Winter, 2009), and is defined in (1):

 - (1) Generalized proxy control (OC and NOC) relation: - a.
-For any two sets of individuals i and j, where i is a core participant in a permissionseeking or -granting speech-event $e_1$ and j is a core participant in $e_2$ , an eventuality that is consistent with permission being granted in $e_1$ , j = proxy(i) iff: - (i) in $e_1$ , i acts on behalf of j; - (ii) in $e_2$ , j stands in for i; - (iii) i and j are directly associated through some discourse-salient group or activity. - b.
+For any two sets of individuals i and j, where i is a core participant in a permission-seeking or -granting speech-event e_1 and j is a core participant in e_2 , an eventuality that is consistent with permission being granted in e_1 , j = proxy(i) iff: - (i) in e_1 , i acts on behalf of j; - (ii) in e_2 , j stands in for i; - (iii) i and j are directly associated through some discourse-salient group or activity. - b.
 In cases of proxy control, if a controller denotes i and the controllee denotes j, j = proxy(i).